Mikura Jima, Izu Shoto

 Mikura Jima is one of the seven islands in the Izu Shoto group which is just south east of Tokyo and reachable by high speed boat in under 4 hours or by an overnight boat.
 The conditions vary from island to island, but you can expect warmer, more tropical water conditions with crystal clear blue water.

-For personal reasons, my two favorite islands in the group are Mikura jima and Shikine jima, which are probably the least visited of the 7.
+For personal reasons, our two favorite islands in the group are Mikura jima and Shikine jima, which are probably the least visited of the 7.
 Shikine jima has beautiful white sand coves all over the island with clear waters and tons of tropical fish swimming and playing through the reefs.
 Definitely a perfect weekend getaway for two, away from the city.

 Mikura jima is somewhat of a special island and people go there for one of two reasons, hiking in the tall mountains of the island or swimming with wild dolphins.
 Mikura island doesn’t have a beach as the island’s coastline is composed of rock and cliffs and only a few areas are actually accessible besides the port.